Back to top

 e-mail contact: ESTAT-SDG-MONITORING@ec.europa.eu

 The indicator is part of the indicator sets EU Sustainable Development Goals (SDG) indicator set.
-It is used to monitor progress towards SDG 9 on building resilient infrastructure, promoting inclusive and sustainable industrialisation and fostering innovation which is embedded in the European Commission’s Priorities under 'A Europe fit for a digital age', 'An economy that works for people'.
+It is used to monitor progress towards SDG 9 on building resilient infrastructure, promoting inclusive and sustainable industrialisation and fostering innovation which is embedded in the European Commission’s 2024-2029 Priorities under 'A new era for European defence and security'.

 SDG 9 calls for building resilient and sustainable infrastructure and promotes inclusive and sustainable industrialisation.
 It also recognises the importance of research and innovation for finding lasting solutions to social, economic and environmental challenges.